Board of Directors

 Vice President of Marketing and Communications

-Tina is active in the community with several adaptive sports programs such as snow skiing, waterskiing, quad rugby, over the line softball, scuba diving and basketball.
-She is involved in aquatic therapy programs for brain and spinal cord injuries.
-She is currently training to become a ‘buddy’ diver for those with disabilities and also a team member on the Phoenix Mercury wheelchair basketball team.
+Tina has been active in the community and volunteers with several adaptive sports programs such as snow skiing, waterskiing, quad rugby, over the line softball, fishing, golf, scuba diving and basketball.
+She is a prior team player on the Phoenix Mercury wheelchair basketball team.
+She is knowledgeable in community resources and is passionate and dedicated to improving the quality of life of others and those living with SCI and diseases.